Lela (cannon): History

 Brunei was known for its foundries in the 19th century.
-Brass (alloy of copper and zinc), has always been the preferred metal as it is cheaper and easier to work, compared to iron or the other harder alloy, the bronze.
-However, bronze (alloy of copper and tin) is much stronger and is therefore more popular for use in making weapons.
-The process used is cire perdue using terracotta and wax mould.
+Brass was the preferred metal as it was cheaper and easier to work compared to the related but harder alloy bronze, or iron.
+However, bronze is much stronger and was therefore more popular for use in making weapons.
+The process used was cire perdue using terracotta and a wax mould.

-Bangsamoro (Muslim) of Philippines were still using rentaka and lela during the Philippine–American War of 1899–1902.
-Rentaka and lela was brought by Malay from Peninsular and Borneo Malay to Southern Philippine.
-Bangsamoro have then retained the most of the adopted Malay culture relative to the rest of the Philippines.
+Bangsamoro of Philippines were still using rentaka and lela during the Philippine–American War of 1899–1902.
+Rentaka and lela were brought by Malay from Peninsular and Borneo Malay to Southern Philippine.
+Bangsamoro have since retained more of the adopted Malay culture relative to the rest of the Philippines.